denten-courses/metaphor-media/README.md

 - Viktor Shklovsky, "Art as Technique" (1917)
 - Readings from *The Philosophy of Rhetoric* (1936) by I.A.
 Richards, Lectures V, VI
+- Kenneth Burke, "Four Master Tropes" in *A Grammar of Motives* (1945)

 ### Week 9

-- Stanley Jeyaraja Tambiah's, "Form and Meaning of Magical Acts" in *Culture, Thought, and Social Action: An Anthropological Perspective*
-- Julia Kristeva, "Freud and Love: Treatment and Its Discontents"
-- Kenneth Burke, "Four Master Tropes" in *A Grammar of Motives*
+- Selections from Erich Auerbach's *Mimesis: The Representation of Reality in Western Literature* (1946)
 - Roman Jakobson, "Two Aspects of Language and Two Types of Disturbances"
-- Selections from Erich Auerbach's *Mimesis: The Representation of Reality in Western Literature* (1946)
+- William Empson “Metaphor” in *Structure of Complex Words* (1951)

 - Lacan's "The Agency of the Letter in the Unconscious or Reason Since Freud" (1957)
-- William Empson “Metaphor” in *Structure of Complex Words* (1951)
+- Julia Kristeva, "Freud and Love: Treatment and Its Discontents" (1983)

 ### Week 10

-- Selections from Stephen Pepper's *World Hypotheses: A Study in Evidence*
+- Stanley Jeyaraja Tambiah's, "Form and Meaning of Magical Acts" in *Culture, Thought, and Social Action: An Anthropological Perspective* (1973)
 - Excerpts from Hannah Arendt's *The Life of the Mind* (1978)

 ### Week 11

-- Jacques Derrida and F. C. T. Moore, "[White Mythology][121]"
+- Jacques Derrida and F. C. T. Moore, "[White Mythology][121]" (1974)
-- Selections from Paul Ricoeur's *The Rule of Metaphor: Multi-disciplinary Studies of the Creation of Meaning in Language*
+- Selections from Paul Ricoeur's *The Rule of Metaphor: Multi-disciplinary Studies of the Creation of Meaning in Language* (1978)

 [121]: https://www.jstor.org/stable/468341?seq=1#page_scan_tab_contents

 ### Week 12

-- Selections from *Persuasions and Performances: The Play of Tropes in Culture* by James Fernandez.
+- Selections from *Persuasions and Performances: The Play of Tropes in Culture* (1986) by James Fernandez.
-- Selections from Henry Louis Gates Jr., "The Signifying Monkey: A Theory of African-American Literary Criticism"
+- Selections from Henry Louis Gates Jr., "The Signifying Monkey: A Theory of African-American Literary Criticism" (1989)

 ### Week 13